 Results

 Staying aligned on goals rather than specific implementations meant the experiences felt consistent across platforms while still making sense for each one.
-This approach shaped how we worked on future projects too — I carried forward what I learned about cross-team documentation and communication, and kept the web team involved in mobile working sessions from the start.
+This approach shaped work on future projects, too.
+I carried forward what I learned about cross-team documentation and communication, and kept the web team involved in mobile working sessions from the start.